 Are Saltwater Pools Costly?

-We’ve covered several aspects, but it’s critical to discuss the cost of having a saltwater pool before wrapping up.
+We’ve covered several aspects, but discussing the cost of having a saltwater pool before wrapping up is critical.
 Although the difference in price with chlorine-tablet pools is negligible, saltwater pools tend to be more expensive because of their many components.

 Chlorine generators can vary from $250 to $1,250, while replacement salt cells don’t come cheap.
 If your salt cell malfunctions, it might cost up to half or even more than the total cost of the pool to change the metal plates.

-Plus, you need to factor in salt lost expenses due to backwashing, splash out, and reduced water levels.
-To counter this, most people use annual boosters, bought separately.
+Plus, you must factor in salt lost expenses due to backwashing, splash out, and reduced water levels.
+Most people use annual boosters, which are bought separately to counter this.

 On top of that, some components have a short lifespan of 3-5 years, after which it’s essential to make changes.
 So, you need a flexible budget to enjoy the comforts of a saltwater pool.